GUERINO95/QUERYS-SQL-UTEIS/README.md

-# QUERYSUTEIS
+# QUERYS-SQL-UTEIS

-Repositório onde aloco querys do dia a dia que pode me ser uteis futuramente
+Repositório com querys uteis do dia a dia